About this course

 This fully-sponsored cadet training programme leads to an HND Nautical Science, as well as the award of a UK Maritime and Coastguard Agency (MCA) Certificate of Competency (STCW95 II/I OOW).

-Officer cadet training schemes typically last for around three years and are split into five phases which alternate between academic studies, practical experience and safety training at the Warsash campus and seagoing periods to gain practical shipboard experience.
+Officer cadet training schemes typically last for around three years and are split into five phases which alternate between academic studies in Southampton, practical experience and safety training at the Warsash campus and seagoing periods to gain practical shipboard experience.

 You'll complete your academic and mandatory safety training with us.
 This training is complemented with work-based learning on board ship.
 You'll also do some practical training during your sea phases, which includes completing a MNTB Training Record Book.
 This will enable you to develop the professional competency needed for the initial MCA certification as an Officer of the Watch.